telliott99/MyMath/supplement/proof-chain-rule.rst

 Proof of the chain rule
 #######################

 Given two functions :math:`f` and :math:`g` we are interested in the composite function :math:`f(g(x))`, often written as :math:`f \circ g`, and in particular, we wish to derive an expression for the derivative.

-The difference quotient is:
+As always, we need to compute the limit of the difference quotient:

 .. math::

     \frac{d}{dx} \ (f \circ g) = \lim_{h \rightarrow 0} \frac{f(g(x+h)) - f(g(x))}{h}

-Naturally, we insist that :math:`g` be differentiable at :math:`x` and :math:`f` be differentiable at the point :math:`g(x)`.
+Naturally, we insist that :math:`g` be differentiable at :math:`x` and :math:`f` be differentiable at the point given by :math:`g(x)`.

-The chain rule is the simple formula:
+The chain rule is a simple formula:

 .. math::

     \frac{d}{dx} \ (f \circ g) = f'(g(x)) \cdot g'(x)

-which is more easily remembered as
+which is perhaps more easily remembered as

 .. math::